Take your street dance technique and choreography to the next level

 Build community and inspire social change through dance

 The UCLA Department of World Arts and Cultures/Dance’s Hip Hop/Street Dance Summer Institute is a seven-day program for students who love Hip Hop dance and want to take their technical abilities to the next level.

 After each day of dancing, training, sharing, and studying, the students return to their dorms and participate in fun and engaging evening activities hosted by Program Counselors who are all undergraduate UCLA Dance majors.
 This provides students with the opportunity to experience what it’s like to live in a college dormitory.
-At the end of the week, students will showcase what they learned in a one-hour community showcase.
-Open to parents and friends at no charge, this culmination celebration provides a chance for the students to share what they have learned during the seven-day program.
+At the end of the week, students will showcase what they have learned in a one-hour community showcase.
+Open to parents and friends at no charge, this culmination event celebrates a week of learning, community building and growth during the seven-day program.

 Fees and Payment Info

 The program fee includes the unit fees for the UCLA coursework offered as part of the program and thus varies by UC student status.
 The program fee also includes the cost of UCLA Housing (for mandatory housing programs).
 In addition to the program fee, students are assessed other campus and administrative fees during the summer.
 This is a summary of fees that commonly apply to the selected student type.

 Actual tuition and fees are subject to change by the University of California.
 Visit the fees, payment, and financial aid section for important disclaimer, as well as more details on fees, payment instructions, and information on delinquency, refunds, and financial aid.